aenoo/Discordicons/README.md

 git clone https://github.com/aenoo/Discordicons
 ```

-## Integration
+# Integration

-You can add Discordicons to your projects by adding this line of code to them:
+You can integrate Discordicons into your projects by adding this line of code to them:

 ```css
 @import url(https://aenoo.github.io/Discordicons/src/main.css);